mkatrenik/react-starter/README.md

 # react-starter

+For development run:
 ```
-$ npm run dev
+$ npm start
 ```
 and go to localhost:3000

-or build production version with
+To build production version, run:
 ```
 $ npm run build
 ```